lorentsob/anim-ui/README.md

 ## Quickstart

-1. Choose an effect in the top bar (try Orbiting Bars / Ripple Quantized) and scrub parameters to taste.
+1. Choose an effect in the top bar (try "Custom Parameters Demo" for advanced controls).
-2. Flip to Render mode when ready, then trigger an export (WebM/GIF/PNG).
-3. Review the export history list for quick re-downloads or clear old jobs.
+2. **For simple animations**: Adjust parameters and export directly.
+3. **For blended compositions**: Enable "Blending" to add multiple effect layers with blend modes.
+4. **For keyframe animation**: Enable "Timeline" to animate parameters over time.
+5. **For complex projects**: Use both blending and timeline together for sophisticated animations.
-4. Save your favourite parameter sets as presets; toast log keeps a trail if needed.
+6. Save your favourite parameter sets as presets; use Share button for collaboration.

-5. Use the Share button to copy a base64 URL snapshot for teammates.
+### Advanced Features
+- **Blend Modes**: Try Multiply for shadows, Add for light effects, XOR for digital patterns
+- **Custom Parameters**: Use Color pickers, Vector2 positioning, Curve editors, and Range controls
+- **Timeline Animation**: Add keyframes with ● buttons, scrub timeline to preview animations

+📖 **[Complete Week 8 Features Guide](docs/week8-features-guide.md)** - Detailed documentation for effect blending and custom parameters

 ## Export Notes